javieitez/mydocs/bash_scripting_ref.md

 echo "Today is `date`"
 ```
 `echo number{1,2,3}` returns `number1 number2 number3`

 `echo $[2 + 2]` returns `4`

 ## Single and Double Quotes
-`'Single quotes'` preserve the literal value of everything inside them, including `$` and `.
+`'Single quotes'` preserve the literal value of everything inside them, including `$` and the backtick.
 A single quote may not occur between single quotes, not even escaped by `\`.

-`"Double quotes"` preserve the literal value of everything inside them, except for `$` and `. `\` escapes when preceding special characters, or else is shown literally.
+`"Double quotes"` preserve the literal value of everything inside them, except for `$` and `.`, `\` escapes when preceding special characters, or else is shown literally.
 ```bash
 echo "Double quotes can contain \"escaped double quotes\""
 ```